anjrew/dji-tello-playground/README.md

 Replace <script_name> with the script you wish to run.

+There is also the [face tracking](./src/face_tracking) section with its own [readme](./src/face_tracking/README.md) on how to install the additional dependencies for those scripts.

+For using controllers with the drone see the [joysticks](./src/joysticks) section [README](./src/joysticks/README.md).

 ## Troubleshooting

 - See the drone status indicator states [here](./docs/drone_status_indicator_states.md)
+- There are some instances where the drones IMU may need to be calibrated.
+See the [calibration video guide]([./docs/calibrating_the_drone.md](https://youtu.be/ne5bofb7J9Y?si=JrDHTRJOB3Kxdrs4))
+- The firmware on the Tello drone may need to be updated.
+See the [firmware update video guide](https://youtu.be/zHYj1hzlH20?si=KWMkrB6HlDayjDrj)
+- To position itself, the drone uses a downward-facing camera.
+Ensure the surface is well-lit and has distinct features for the drone to detect.
+Poor lighting or a lack of distinct patterns on the floor may cause the drone to drift or lose position.

-## Debugging with Visual Studio Code
+## 🐞 Debugging with Visual Studio Code

-To enhance your coding and debugging experience, we recommend using Visual Studio Code (VS Code).
+To enhance your coding and debugging experience, we recommend using the launch configurations with Visual Studio Code (VS Code).

-## Other Resources
+## 📚 Other Resources

 - [Official Docs](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf)
 - [Gamepad Control](https://github.com/cozmobotics/Tello-Swarm-Gamepad)